ankursoni/kubernetes-extension-fortosi/infra/aws/README.md

 sed -i 's|<ENVIRONMENT>|PLACEHOLDER|g' aws-secret.tfvars

 # substitute the value for <REGION> by replacing PLACEHOLDER in the command
-# PLACEHOLDER e.g. "ap-southeast-2" for Sydney or "ap-southeast-1" for Singaopore or "us-east-1" for North Virginia etc.
+# PLACEHOLDER e.g. "ap-southeast-2" for Sydney or "ap-southeast-1" for Singapore or "us-east-1" for North Virginia etc.
+# Browse https://aws.amazon.com/about-aws/global-infrastructure/regions_az/ for more regions
 # run this to know more: "aws ec2 describe-regions -o table"
 sed -i 's|<REGION>|PLACEHOLDER|g' aws-secret.tfvars